 HOW WE STARTED

-Sable Chemical Industries Limited (“Sable Chemical” or “Sable”) is the sole manufacturer of Ammonium Nitrate (“AN”) fertilizer in Zimbabwe and one of a handful across Africa.
-Sable Chemical commenced operations in 1969.
+Sable Chemical Industries Limited (“Sable Chemicals” or “Sable”) is the sole manufacturer of agricultural grade Ammonium Nitrate (“AN”) fertilizer in Zimbabwe and one of a handful across Africa.
+Sable Chemicals commenced operations in 1969.
 At inception, Sable wholly imported its ammonia requirements through Maputo, Mozambique.
-The imported ammonia was the nutilized as the feed stock to produce AN fertilizer at its Kwekwe factory site.
+The imported ammonia was then utilized as the feed stock to produce AN fertilizer at its Kwekwe factory site.

 COMMISSIONING OF THE ELECTROLYSIS PLANT

-Taking advantage of the then low costand abundant source of energy from Kariba Dam, the company established an electrolysis plant in 1972, to produce hydrogen for ammonia production on site, catering for up to 70% of Sable’s ammonia requirements at its peak.
+Taking advantage of the low cost and abundant source of energy from Kariba Dam, the company established an electrolysis plant in 1972, to produce hydrogen for ammonia production on site, catering for up to 70% of Sable’s ammonia requirements at its peak.
 The plant in itself was unique and ground breaking in many respects and was for many years the largest electrolysis plant in the world.

 Zimbabwe’s agricultural sector has been in a state of transition over the past two decades which has seen new agricultural concepts being developed.
 However, agriculture still plays a pivotal role in Zimbabwe’s economy providing a source of livelihood for approximately 70% of the population.